Thomas Crompton (died 1601): Life

-Crompton was the second son of John Crompton of Prestall, Deane, Bolton, Lancashire.
-He was elected an MP for Steyning in 1589, Radnor in 1593 and for both Leominster and Beverley in 1597.
+By 1589 he had become an agent for Robert Devereux, 2nd Earl of Essex.
+It was presumably to the Earl's influence that he owed his parliamentary seats for Steyning in 1589, Radnor in 1593 and for both Leominster and Beverley in 1597.
 In the latter case it is not recorded which constituency he represented.

+He made his will on 24 October 1601 and had died by 31 October, when John Chamberlain reported the death of "Crompton of the Fine Office".

+Family

-He married Mary, the daughter of Robert Hodgson of London, with whom he had 4 sons and 8 or 9 daughters.
+He married Mary, the daughter of Robert Hodgson of London.
+By 1601 he had 4 sons and 7 daughters.
+His daughter Mary married William Gee, recorder of Beverley in 1597.